rahsunk/taskmate/context/design/concepts/ScheduleGenerator/testing.md/steps/response.95b88f1b.md

    * @action generateSchedule
    * @requires schedule exists
    * @effects Creates a new schedule document for the schedule's owner, incorporating all current events
    *          and tasks.
-It increments the *input schedule's* timestamp to track the version of the last
+It increments the schedule's timestamp to indicate a new version.
-   *          generated output, and assigns this new timestamp to the newly generated schedule.
+   *          The actual scheduling optimization logic is a placeholder.
    * @param {Object} { schedule: targetScheduleId } - The ID of the schedule to generate from.
    * @returns {Promise<{ newSchedule: Schedule } | { error: string }>} The ID of the newly generated schedule document or an error.
    */